meliao/osdc_support/intro.rst

 progress with their research questions and making appropriate use of their allocations.
 This will be done via surveys and direct emails.

-Recipients of OSDC resource allocations are expected to:
+Recipients of OSDC resource allocations are expected to

 *	Make appropriate use of OSDC resources and use :ref:`good social behavior  <metering>`.
 *	:ref:`Cite  <cite>` the OSDC in any papers describing research